Direct Data-Driven State-Feedback Control of Linear Parameter-Varying Systems: Simulation studies

 where $K_0$ is obtained using~\eqref{eq:KSD-stab}.
 Note that choosing $F_{22}=0$ automatically renders $\bar{K}\approx 0$ up to numerical precision.
-To validate these results, the corresponding model-based conditions of Lemma~\ref{lem:LQR-LPV-model-based} have been used to design a robust state-feedback controller for the exact model of the LPV system, which resulted in a $K_0$ and $\tilde{\lyap}$ that are equivalent to~\eqref{eq:ex1:res} up to numerical precision.
-This shows that in terms of the robust controller synthesis case, our methods are truly the data-based counterparts of model-based synthesis methods.
+To validate these results, the corresponding model-based conditions of Lemma~\ref{lem:LQR-LPV-model-based} have been used to design a robust state-feedback controller for the exact model of the LPV system, which resulted in a $K_0$ and $\tilde{\lyap}$ that are equivalent to~\eqref{eq:ex1:res} up to numerical precision. {Hence, this example demonstrates that, according to our theoretical results, for noise-free data and under the PE condition (Condition~\ref{cond:rank-cond}), our proposes synthesis approaches are} the data-based counterparts of model-based synthesis methods.

-\subsection{Simulation study 2: Data-driven scheduling dependent state-feedback}
+\subsection{Simulation Study 2: Data-driven scheduling dependent state-feedback}

-Most of the LPV state-feedback control synthesis methodologies require constant $B$ matrices in the LPV-SS representation of the generalized plant. } In this example, we compare our methods to the model-based design approaches in \cite{PaOl17}, which is one of the few works that considers LPV state-feedback synthesis under a scheduling dependent $B$-matrix.
-With this example, we show that we can handle a scheduling-dependent $B$ as good as the proposed model-based approach in \cite{PaOl17}.
-Furthermore, we demonstrate the controller synthesis method using noisy data, as discussed in Section~\ref{s:noise}.
+Most of the LPV state-feedback control synthesis methodologies require \emph{constant} $B$ matrices in the LPV-SS representation of the generalized plant. {By the authors' knowledge, the only model-based LPV controller synthesis method that can directly handle a scheduling dependent $B$ matrix is the work of~\cite{PaOl17}.
+The goal of this example is to show that our data-driven methods achieve the same performance as the model-based methods of~\cite{PaOl17}, despite having different underlying approaches and sources of conservatism.} We will use the benchmark LPV system used in~\cite{PaOl17} for comparison.
+Furthermore, we showcase the performance of the controller synthesis method using noisy data, as discussed in Section~\ref{s:noise}, and compare the results with a two-step approach (i.e., an LPV system identification step followed by a model-based controller design).